A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Throughout the pandemic, states received additional federal Medicaid funding, but on the condition that nobody be disenrolled from Medicaid.
 But that rule ended March 31, 2023, and states began a year-long process of “unwinding” the pandemic rules, gradually redetermining eligibility for everyone enrolled in Medicaid.

-Hawaii began disenrolling ineligible Med-QUEST members (and those who didn’t respond to renewal packets) at the end of May 2023, and enrollment had dropped by about 1.4% by September.
 But due to the devastating Maui wildfire, Hawaii opted to pause all Med-QUEST eligibility redeterminations through the end of 2023.
-And for Maui residents, redeterminations will not resume until at least April 2024 (June 2024 for those in West Maui).
+And for Maui residents, redeterminations did not resume until May 2024.6

 Medicaid expansion helped cement top-ranking health scores